krabbypattified/ation-chatbot/README.md

     Putting `/build` in the browser URL is optional.

 # TODO
-- Possibly add Polymer
+- Possibly add Polymer??
-- Check if this interferes with MAMP
+- Check if this interferes with MAMP??

+- Add articles thingy
+- Add students & work from students